 “Qu’ils en soient remerciés autant que j’en fus surpris!” – Guy Delisle

-After seeing Indonesian Eko Nugroho’s incredible solo show, Under the Shadow at Pekin Fine Arts, we decided to spend a month recreating his pink flower man as a 2000-flower suit.
+After seeing Indonesian Eko Nugroho’s incredible solo show, Under the Shadow at Pekin Fine Arts, Michelle and I decided to spend a month recreating his pink flower man as a 2000-flower suit.

 We got blisters.